PrefectHQ/prefect/docs/guides/cloud-run-push-work-pools.md

 In this guide we'll:

 - Create a push work pool that sends work to Google Cloud Run
-- Deploy a flow to that work pools
+- Deploy a flow to that work pool
 - Execute our flow without having to run a worker or agent process to poll for flow runs

 ## Google Cloud Run Setup